armet/python-armet/doc/resources.rst

 ``resource_uri``
 ----------------
-The name of the resource URI field on the resource.
+The name of the resource URI attribute on the resource.
 Specify `None` to not have the URI be included.

 Unless otherwise specified, the default values are as follows: ::